ibm-cloud-docs/vpc/create-sgx-virtual-server.md

 You can create one or more virtual server instances with SGX in your {{site.data.keyword.cloud}} VPC.
 {: shortdesc}

-Confidential computing with Intel SGX for VPC is available only to select users in the US-South/Dallas region.
+Confidential computing with Intel SGX for VPC is available only in US-South (Dallas) region.
 {: note}

 ## Creating a virtual server with SGX